pepper-craft/geo-calculation-toolkit-api-docs/detail/total-boundary-length-of-the-polygonal-area.md

 ![total-boundary-length-of-the-polygonal-area](./img/total-boundary-length-of-the-polygonal-area.png)

-This image shows how the API calculates the total boundary length of a polygonal area formed by geographic coordinates.
+This image illustrates how the API measures the perimeter of a polygon by summing the distances between its consecutive corner points.

-The polygon is labeled as A and is composed of multiple connected line segments: A-1, A-2, A-3, and A-4.
+- A polygon is defined by a series of ordered coordinates
-Each segment connects two consecutive coordinates and represents one side of the polygon.
+- Each side of the polygon is a segment between two adjacent points

-For example:

-- A-1 is the first segment in the polygon
-- A-2 is the next segment
-- A-3 continues the boundary
+- All segment distances (e.g., distance 1–4) are summed to compute the total boundary length
-- A-4 connects back to the starting point, closing the shape

-The API calculates the total surface length by summing all the segment distances along the polygon’s boundary.
+The API returns the total perimeter of the polygon in the specified unit.

 ---